agentrickard/workbench_access/README.txt

     Vacation rules  Library > Library Staff

 This format is designed to show editors why they have access to the content.

+When using the main Workbench module, this column will automatically be added to some Views.

 ----